logo

 Husson University

 At Husson University, a 63-credit, CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling is offered.
 This degree teaches students individual and group counseling techniques; appraisal, screening, and assessment procedures; and counseling research skills that can be used in community mental health settings, hospitals, and private practice.
-Examples of required courses include Legal, Ethical and Professional Issues in Counseling; Assessment in Counseling; and Clinical Diagnosis and Treatment Planning.
-Upon completion of the program, graduates will meet state educational requirements to become a Licensed Clinical Professional Counselor (LCPC).
-A 60-credit, CACREP-accredited MS in School Counseling that prepares graduates to become a K-12 school counselor in Maine is also available.
+Students will complete a 600-hour practicum and a 900-hour internship in a clinical field placement.
+Upon completion of the program, graduates will meet state educational requirements to become Licensed Clinical Professional Counselors (LCPCs).
+A 60-credit, CACREP-accredited MS in School Counseling that prepares graduates to become K-12 school counselors in Maine is also available.
 During the program, students will complete 100 hours of supervised practicum and 600 hours of supervised internship.
 The program is designed for working professionals with courses offered in the late afternoons and evenings.
 Students can complete the program on a full- or part-time basis but all course requirements must be completed in five years.
 Required courses cover topics such as designing school counseling programs; counseling children and youth; and crisis intervention skills.
-New students are admitted to the MS programs in the fall term.
+New students are admitted to the MS programs in the fall and spring terms.

 Online and Hybrid Programs